vietfin/vietfin/CONTRIBUTING.md

     Data <-- FmarketFundHistoricalNavData
 ```

-In combination of 3 layers, take an example with the component `Funds` of `VietFin` package.
+For example, with the component `Funds` of `VietFin` package, these 3 layers is interpreted as follows.
 - The logic of creating the `FundsFmarket` object is encapsulated in the `FundsFactory` abstract interface.
 - The real/concrete implementation of the data fetching from provider Fmarket is in the `FundsFmarket` class.
 - The data standardized model is the `FmarketFundInfoData` class and its peers, which is located in `/vietfin/providers/fmarket/models/`.